Shikaga/PitchBlackAnalysis/index.md

 For example, when Johns decides to sacrifice Jack to get the rest of the group to the ship, Riddick dispatches him.

 It is odd that Riddick so vehemently disagrees with Johns on this point.
-In a sense, as Johns explains, he is performing triage, letting one die so that the rest might live.
+In a sense, as Johns explains, he *is* performing triage, letting one die so that the rest might live.

 Yet shortly after this moral grandstanding, Riddick abandons all the survivors to escape by himself.
 Johns had told Riddick there was no way they could all get through, that they must sacrifice one of their number, and Riddick had clearly taken this as a unacceptable compromise.

-But it is literally only a few minutes later that Riddick abandons them to their fate and heads to safety.
-Perhaps he saw that their deaths were inevitable due to their own weakness, and that wasn't his problem, whereas Johns wanted him to kill an innocent girl to save his own life.
+But it is literally only a few minutes later that Riddick abandons them all to their fates and heads to safety.
+Perhaps he sees a difference between his decision and Johns.

+One could conceive that their deaths were inevitable due to their own weakness, and that wasn't his problem, whereas Johns wanted him to kill an innocent girl to save his own life.

 The question about the moral differences between causing a death by action and causing a death by inaction is one for a philosophy class, and I will not go into it here.
 Let's just say there are many viewpoints.